BoaPi/learning-rust/README.md

 * **scalar** types are `integer`, `floating-point numbers`, `Booleans` and `characters`
 * rust has two **compound** types, `Tuple` and `Array`
 * **compound** types can hold multiple values
+* primitive types do implement `Display` trait by default, because there is only one way to print them
+* for `structs`there are more possibilities to print them, therefore the `Display` can not be implemented by default

 ### String Types